War poetry: Hungary

 Hungarian Jewish poet and Roman Catholic convert Miklós Radnóti was a vocal critic of the Pro-German Governments of Admiral Miklós Horthy and of the Arrow Cross Party.
 According to Radnóti's English translator Frederick Turner, "One day, one of Radnóti's friends saw him on the streets of Budapest, and the poet was mumbling something like, 'Du-duh-du-duh-du-duh,' and his friend said, 'Don't you understand?!
 Hitler is invading Poland!'
 And Radnóti supposedly answered, 'Yes, but this is the only thing I have to fight with.'
 As his poetry makes clear, Radnóti believed that Fascism was the destruction of order.
 It both destroyed and vulgarized civil society.
 It was as if you wanted to create an ideal cat, so you took your cat, killed it, removed its flesh, put it into some kind of mold, and then pressed it into the shape of a cat.
 That's what Fascism does, and that's what Communism does.
 They both destroy an intricate social order to set up a criminally simple-minded order."

-Like many other Hungarians of Jewish descent or "unreliable" political views, Radnóti was drafted into a forced labor battalion by the Royal Hungarian Army during World War II.
-During this experience of slave labor in the copper mines of Occupied Yugoslavia, Radnóti continued to compose new poems, which he wrote down in a small notebook that he had purchased.
-In the last days of the Second World War, Radnóti fell ill during a forced march from Bor towards Nazi Austria.